dfinke/PowerShellCombinations/README.md

+# Using PowerShell Classes

-Get-Combination using PowerShell Classes and Script to generate and manipulate combinations -
+Use PowerShell Classes and Script to generate and manipulate combinations and permutations

+Combinations
+-
 A combination is a way of selecting to members from a grouping, such that (unlike permutations) the order of selection does not matter.